Skip to content

 Each pour reveals a new expression—subtle, elegant, and deeply personal.

-Tokyo craftsmanship, born from tradition.
+Tokyo craftsmanship, carried by tradition.

 Hand-forged in Tokyo, where modern design and Edo tradition intertwine,

-GLASS-LAB carries forward the legacy of Shiina Glass Studio founded in 1950.
+GLASS-LAB carries forward the legacy of Shiina Glass Studio, founded in 1950.

 More than glassware, “Kingyo” is a moment of art—a reflection of Japanese serenity, movement, and light.